Living in Love

 My Asian teacher once told me that we were all one; all of us are one energy; one humanity and that together, we could achieve anything.
 I believed him then and I believe him now.
 My hippie mother raised us that differences among us were just perception and that we were to treat every single person as we would want to be treated.

 Have I always done that?
-No. I confess to slipping on occasion; I confess to being shocked at people’s behavior more often than I care to admit.
+No. I confess to slipping on occasion; I confess to being shocked at people’s behavior more often than I care to admit and have shunned those who shocked me.
 But if we are all one, then we are all one.
 Even the parts of us that we don’t want to embrace deserve our love and respect.
+We are in this together, like it or not.

 So let’s celebrate each other; yes, even in these hard times, where we are challenged in ways we could never imagine.
 Celebrate your blessings with deep and unabashed gratitude.
 From the great to the small, the good things in our lives come from love; the friends who make us laugh; the family that circles the wagons and lifts us up when we need them; the communities that pull together to make life better.

-As 2021 kicks into high gear, let’s not lose sight of love.
+As 2022 exhausts us with the ugliness of war, politics, discord and hardship, let’s not lose sight of love.
 Let it lead the way; lift us from our grief and bring us together.
 Let love guide us into service to others, to make the world a better, healthier place.

 Because in the end, love conquers all.